Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 epic creators.
 Such items have no established market price.
 Below is a selection of known minor artifacts.

+### Everfull Purse
-**Everfull Purse:** This leather belt pouch has the power to turn a single gold coin into many overnight.
+This leather belt pouch has the power to turn a single gold coin into many overnight.
 If a single gold piece is placed in the *everfull purse* at sunset, it will be replaced at sunrise by 25 gold pieces.
 The *purse* has no effect if more than one gold piece is